araeubig/Raspberry-Pi-Dashboard/README.md

 <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Faraeubig%2FRaspberry-Pi-Dashboard&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false"/></a>
 <a href="/LICENSE"><img src="https://img.shields.io/badge/license-GPL-blue.svg" alt="license" /></a>

-> This repository is in progress for the first documented version.
+> This repository is in progress for the first running and documented version.
 The current version works perfectly, but there are still a few fine adjustments to make the configuration easier - please be patient and visit again in some days.
 By searching for a solution to fulfill all important steps i found a repository as a very good starting point.
 I didn't create a fork because there are to many changes and enhancements.
 Therefore i started with this new repository.
 In the final README you will find all informations about the original repo, this repo and the changed parts.

 ![First display test](/files/examples/display_test_first.jpg)
 ## About the project
 As the Raspberry is to be operated as a server in the distribution cabinet, it not only needs a DIN housing, but also a display to show the most important system information.
 A solution with various green and red LEDs seemed more complex to me than simply connecting a display.
 Another requirement was to be able to restart and shut down the Raspberry using buttons or a touch display.
 Last but not least, the Raspberry should not only be supplied with power via PoE, but also offer an M.2 slot for an NVMe SSD - because this is the only way to ensure long-term operation without possible SD card failures.
 In addition, the space required for operation via PoE is reduced as there is no need for an additional power supply unit.

 The search for the necessary components turned out to be more difficult than expected.
 The market offers only a few DIN housings for the Raspberry Pi - espacially for the model 5, and there are only a few displays with a touch option that are small enough to fit into the housing.
-The range of combined PoE-M.2 HATS is manageable, but more than sufficient.
+The range of combined PoE-M.2 HAT's is manageable, but more than sufficient.

 While testing the possible components, I decided to document two variants for mounting on a DIN rail and another variant for desktop use: